-- 4) A senior whose 2019 net income exceeds \$77,580 will lose all, or part, of their Old Age Security pension.
-Senior citizens will also begin to lose their age credit if their net income exceeds \$37,790.
-Consider limiting income in excess of these amounts if possible.
-Another option would be to defer receiving Old Age Security receipts (for up to 60 months) if it would otherwise be eroded due to high income levels. - 5) You have until Monday, March 2, 2020 to make tax deductible Registered Retirement Savings Plan (RRSP) contributions for the 2019 year.
-Consider the higher income earning individual contributing to their spouse's RRSP via a "spousal RRSP" for greater tax savings. - 6) Individuals 18 years of age and older may deposit up to \$6,000 into a Tax-Free Savings Account in 2019.
+- 12) Individuals 18 years of age and older may deposit up to \$6,000 into a Tax-Free Savings Account in 2020.
 Consider a catch-up contribution if you have not contributed the maximum amounts for prior years.
-An individual's contribution room can be found online on CRA's My Account. - 7) A Canada Education Savings Grant for Registered Education Savings Plan (RESP) contributions equal to 20% of annual contributions for children (maximum \$500 per child per year) is available.
-In addition, lower income families may be eligible to receive a Canada Learning Bond. - 8) A Registered Disability Savings Plan (RDSP) may be established for a person who is under the age of 60 and eligible for the Disability Tax Credit.
+An individual's contribution room can be found online on CRA's My Account. - 13) A Canada Education Savings Grant for Registered Education Savings Plan (RESP) contributions equal to 20% of annual contributions for children (maximum \$500 per child per year) is available.
+In addition, lower income families may be eligible to receive a Canada Learning Bond. - 14) A Registered Disability Savings Plan (RDSP) may be established for a person who is under the age of 60 and eligible for the Disability Tax Credit.
 Non-deductible contributions to a lifetime maximum of \$200,000 are permitted.
-Grants, Bonds and investment income earned in the plan are included in the beneficiary's income when paid out of the RDSP. - 9) Consideration may be given to selling non-registered securities, such as a stock, mutual fund, or exchange traded fund, that has declined in value since it was bought to trigger a capital loss which can be used to offset capital gains in the year.
-Anti-avoidance rules may apply when selling and buying the same security. - 10) Consider restructuring your investment portfolio to convert non-deductible interest into deductible interest.
-It may also be possible to convert personal interest expense, such as interest on a house mortgage or personal vehicle, into deductible interest. - 11) Canada Pension Plan (CPP) receipts may be split between spouses aged 65 or over (application to CRA is required).
-Also, it may be advantageous to apply to receive CPP early (age 60-65) or late (age 65-70).
+Grants, Bonds and investment income earned in the plan are included in the beneficiary's income when paid out of the RDSP. - 15) Canada Pension Plan (CPP) receipts may be split between spouses aged 65 or over (application to CRA is required).
+Also, it may be advantageous to apply to receive CPP early (age 60-65) or late (age 65-70). - 16) Are you a U.S. Resident, Citizen or Green Card Holder?
+Consider U.S. filing obligations with regards to income and financial asset holdings.
+Filing obligations may also apply if you were born in the U.S.